vanleantking/docker-repo-templates/readme.md

  <a id="laravel"></a>
  ### Laravel
  ***Tech stack***
-- nginx
+- nginx stable-alpine
-- php 7.4 include nodejs installed
+- php 7.4 && nodejs 18 included
+- worker on supervisord
-- postgre
+- postgre 15
-- mysql
+- mysql 8
+- redis 7.2.4

  <a id="python"></a>
  ### Python